 Many food sources are severely limited in winter.
 Plants, fruits, berries, and seeds are in great demand by many woodland mammals and can be completely hidden by snow in winter.

 Deer will move down from mountainous regions in winter to lower ground, where the land is more sheltered from snow and high winds.
 They may also move into denser parts of woodlands during the colder months for protection from the elements.

 Seeds are essential food for the ground-feeders such as small rodents.
 Many small rodents will set aside a store of seeds, berries, and roots to survive the winter in their burrows.

 Moles will also put by a store of food to survive the winter months.
 Moles must consume a lot of food to survive, eating up to their own body weight in 24 hours.
-Moles generally survive on a diet of insects, but in winter earthworms make up about 90% of their diet.
-After a frost earthworms cannot move through the earth and so the mole is able to injure the front of the worm and store it for later inside its home which is called a fortress.
+Moles generally survive on a diet of insects, but in winter, earthworms make up about 90% of their diet.
+After a frost, earthworms cannot move through the earth, and so the mole can injure the front of the worm and store it for later inside its home, which is called a fortress.

 This is one of the many reasons that small mammals do not survive through the winter as there is a lack of cover.
 This exposes them to predators such as owls.
 Owls thrive in winter as they can kill large numbers of small mammals such as voles and mice due to the lack of plant cover.

-The vegetation will not grow again until March at the earliest, so deer and rabbits have an extremely hard time in winter as any vegetation that has already been grazed will not grow back.
+The vegetation will not grow again until March at the earliest, so deer and rabbits have a tough time in winter as any vegetation that has already been grazed will not grow back.